 And that’s when it hit us.
 Accuracy and variance are internal symptoms but we need to track if we’re curing a business problem.
 Eventually, over the period of time, some shift should happen that’s desired by the brand.
 We roughly recognised these in three main buckets:

 When these real metrics move a business outcome, that’s a pretty good way to measure, right?

 But a core algorithm cannot impact all three outcomes.
 They need to work differently.
 So once again, we go back to the drawing board.

-Overtime questions such as seasonality effects, current stock at outlets, area demands and even the mere question of if we should give brands a say on what products they want to “push” or let the system decide it based on data.
-One thing was clear that if we were relying solely on data, YoY patterns needed to be analysed to truly understand an outlet’ consumption behaviour at any given point of time.
+Overtime questions such as seasonality effects, current stock at outlets, the area demand and even the mere question of if we should give brands a say on what products they want to “push” or let the system decide it based on data.
+One thing was clear if we were relying solely on data, YoY patterns needed to be analysed to truly understand an outlet’s consumption behaviour at any given point in time.

 And with this, Smart Basket has evolved.
 I’m not delving into solutions or doing a sales pitch here.
 Today is just about admiring and appreciating the problem space of Smart Basket.
 It has all my appreciation.